Here’s a thought… well, a few, in the form of questions…

 If the label listed these conditions would you still choose to consume it?

-Seriously, all the research, even trying to answer the above questions would take me more time than it does to cook whatever they’re trying to sell me.
+Seriously, all the research, even trying to answer the above questions would take me more time that is does to cook whatever they’re trying to sell me.
 Plus by being responsible for my own cooking, I won’t have any of the health, environmental, ethical, economic concerns that come along with whatever is on the label and in the product…

 How long did that take?